 - If you are concerned that your friend may be in some medical jeopardy and feel you must do more than just express your concerns to them, you may need to ask for additional help.

-Source: compiled from the National Eating Disorder Association (NEDA), New York University's Wellness Exchange, and the Women's Resource Center of Boston College
+Source: compiled from the National Eating Disorder Association (NEDA), New York University's Wellness Exchange, and the Women's Center of Boston College